King Kong: Cultural impact

 The Kinks recorded a song called "King Kong" as the B-side to their 1969 "Plastic Man" single.

+The Kinks recorded a song called "Apeman", with lyric: "I'm a King Kong man, I'm voodoo man, I'm an ape man", a 1970 follow-up single to Lola, both appear on the album Lola Versus Powerman and the Moneygoround, Part One.

 In 1972, a 550 cm fiberglass statue of King Kong was erected in Birmingham, England.

 The second track of The Jimmy Castor Bunch album Supersound from 1975 is titled "King Kong".

 Filk Music artists Ookla the Mok's "Song of Kong", which explores the reasons why King Kong and Godzilla should not be roommates, appears on their 2001 album Smell No Evil.

 Daniel Johnston wrote and recorded a song called "King Kong" on his fifth self-released music cassette, Yip/Jump Music in 1983, rereleased on CD and double LP by Homestead Records in 1988.
 The song is an a cappella narrative of the original movie's story line.
 Tom Waits recorded a cover version of the song with various sound effects on the 2004 release, The Late Great Daniel Johnston: Discovered Covered.

 ABBA recorded "King Kong Song" for their 1974 album Waterloo.
-Although later singled out by ABBA songwriters Benny Andersson and Björn Ulvaeus as one of their weakest tracks, it was released as a single in 1977 to coincide with the 1976 film playing in theatres.
+Although later singled out by ABBA songwriters Benny Andersson and Björn Ulvaeus as one of their weakest tracks, it was released as a single in 1977 to coincide with the 1976 film playing in theaters.

+Tenacious D wrote "Kong" to be released as a bonus track for the Japanese version of The Pick of Destiny to accompany the film.

+The 1994 Nintendo Game Boy title Donkey Kong features the eponymous character grow to a gargantuan size as the game's final boss.